tejpaper/adaptive-code-completion/README.md

 - **Influence of Composition on Context Extension:** Repository context plays a minimal role in the outcome of context extension.

-- **Resource Efficiency:** ✨ Repository-level pre-training can achieve competitive results with significantly fewer resources (73M tokens vs billions). ✨
+- **Resource Efficiency:** ✨ Repository-level pre-training can achieve competitive results with significantly fewer resources (73M tokens vs billions).
+This contribution is additionally issued in the form of [tiny paper](https://openreview.net/forum?id=t9RN9WX4Ic). ✨

 - Other, more detailed insights on the subject of the thesis.

 ### Released

-The core checkpoints will be available here soon.
+The core checkpoints are available [here](https://huggingface.co/collections/sapromak/repository-level-pre-trained-opencoder-684206bfc99d48a7e94c0789).

 ## Structure